nengo/nengo-dl/docs/tips.rst

    we use both of these techniques.
 Again, however, as with any hyperparameters these will likely need to be adjusted depending on the application if we want to maximize performance.
+4. **Firing rates**.
+Non-spiking neurons output continuous values every timestep, so it doesn't make much difference whether they are outputting a value of 1 or 100.
+   However, spiking neurons communicate via discrete events, and the rate of those events is proportional to the continuous output value of the corresponding non-spiking counterpart.
+So a spiking neuron emitting spikes at 1Hz is very different than one emitting spikes at 100Hz.
+Imagine we're simulating the model for 100 timesteps with a simulation timestep of 0.001s.
+The 1Hz neuron is only expected to spike once every 1000 timesteps, so it may not spike at all in our 100 timestep window, meaning that we really have no information about what value that neuron is outputting.
+Even if a neuron spiked 1 or 2 times, that still doesn't provide much information.
+The 100Hz neuron, on the other hand, would spike about 10 times in our 100 timestep window, allowing us to estimate its firing rate fairly accurately.
+In conclusion, it is important to look at the firing rates of neurons in your model, and make sure they are spiking fast enough to provide useful information.
+If they are not spiking fast enough, consider adjusting Ensemble parameterizations (before or after training) or adding regularization terms during training to encourage higher firing rates.